Free FAFSA Guide

 These questions ask about the “net worth” of assets.
 This is the value of the asset minus anything you owe on the asset (technically, the debts secured by the asset).

-Only assets in your name, your parent’s name (if you’re a dependent student), or your spouse’s name (if you’re married) are reported on the FAFSA.
-Assets held by others, such as a grandparent, aunt, uncle, cousin or sibling, are not reported on the FAFSA, but may be reported on the CSS/Financial Aid PROFILE.
+Assets held by others, such as a grandparent, aunt, uncle, cousin or sibling, are not reported on the FAFSA, but may be reported on the CSS Profile.

 Income vs. Asset